9 FAM 102.8

 a.
 The INA defines “son” or “daughter” as someone who has at any time met the definition of child in INA 101(b)(1).
 It includes only a person who would have qualified as a “child” under INA 101(b)(1) if the person were under 21 and unmarried.

-(1) Illegitimate Child of Mother: An alien, who was born out of wedlock and is the son or daughter of a U.S. citizen or Lawful Permanent Resident (LPR) mother is a “son” or “daughter” within the meaning of INA 203(a)(1) if the conditions of INA 101(b)(1)(C) (legitimation while in the mother’s custody before reaching the age of 18) were met.
+(1) Illegitimate Child of Mother: A person who was born out of wedlock and is the son or daughter of a U.S. citizen or LPR mother is a “son” or “daughter” within the meaning of INA 203(a)(1) if the conditions of INA 101(b)(1)(C) (legitimation while in the mother’s custody before reaching the age of 18) were met.

-(2) Illegitimate Child of Father: An alien who was born out of wedlock and is the son or daughter of a U.S. citizen or LPR father is a “son” or “daughter” within the meaning of INA 203(a)(1) if the conditions of INA 101(b)(1)(C) (legitimation while in the father’s custody before reaching the age of 18) or INA 101(b)(1)(D) (the father had a bona fide parent or child relationship prior to child’s 21st birthday) were met.
+(2) Illegitimate Child of Father: A person who was born out of wedlock and is the son or daughter of a U.S. citizen or LPR father is a “son” or “daughter” within the meaning of INA 203(a)(1) if the conditions of INA 101(b)(1)(C) (legitimation while in the father’s custody before reaching the age of 18) or INA 101(b)(1)(D) (the father had a bona fide parent-child relationship before the child’s 21st birthday) were met.

-(3) Stepson or Stepdaughter: A stepson or stepdaughter is a “son” or “daughter” provided that the stepchild had not reached the age of 18 at the time the relationship was established.
+(3) Stepson or Stepdaughter: A stepson or stepdaughter is a “son” or “daughter” if the stepchild had not reached the age of 18 at the time the relationship was established.

 b.
 See 9 FAM 502.2-3 for information on IV classification as the son or daughter of a U.S. citizen or LPR.